A character reference is a recommendation provided by someone who knows you personally and can describe your attributes and traits.

 A character reference letter will typically include the following information:

-- The reason for writing.
-As with most letters, a personal reference will typically begin with a sentence explaining why the letter is being written.
-For example, "I'm writing to provide a personal reference for Jen Smith, who I recommend strongly for any job requiring strong, consensus-building leadership."
+- The reason for writing: As with most letters, a personal reference will typically begin with a sentence explaining why the letter is being written.
+For example, "I'm writing to provide a personal reference for Jen Smith, who I recommend for any job requiring strong, consensus-building leadership."

-- How the person knows you, including the length of time.
-For example, "Jen is my next-door neighbor and the president of our block association.
-I've known her since I moved into the area in 20XX."
+- How the person knows you, including the length of time: For example, "Jen is my next-door neighbor and the president of our block association.
+I've known her since I moved to the area in 2015."

-- Information on your personality and abilities, with examples.
-Details that match skills required for a position are ideal.
-This section can read something like, "Jen's tact and sense of humor helped dissolve potential conflicts at neighborhood meetings and strengthen our community."
+- Information on your personality and abilities, with examples: Details that match the skills required for a position are ideal.
+This section can read something like, "Jen's tact and sense of humor helped dissolve potential conflicts at neighborhood meetings and strengthened our community."
 The letter should include specific examples of times when you conveyed certain skills and traits.

-- Contact information.
-At the close of the letter, an email or phone number should be provided, in case the letter reader has follow-up questions.
+- Contact information: At the close of the letter, the person should provide an email or phone number in case the requester has follow-up questions.